benc-uk/tomb-viewer/readme.md

 # 🗿 Tomb Viewer 🪙

-This is WebGL based viewer / renderer for exploring and showing classic Tomb Raider levels in your browser, with no plugins or WASM nonsense.
+This is WebGL based viewer / renderer for exploring and showing classic (Core Design games 1-5) Tomb Raider levels in your browser, with no plugins or WASM nonsense.

 It is written entirely in TypeScript with Vite.js and uses my own [GSOTS3D](https://github.com/benc-uk/gsots3d) library for all 3D rendering, it is a standalone static webapp and yeah...
 It works pretty damn well 🥰